Gas pressure washers are more powerful than electric pressure washers.

 Gas Pressure Washer Reviews – The Top Picks

-Reviews on the gas pressure washer to help you find the perfect one.
+Here are the gas pressure washer reviews to help you find the perfect one.

 Simpson Cleaning’s MegaShot pressure washer is one of the best-rated gas pressure washers in the heavy-duty category.
 The Honda GC190 residential engine powers 3,200 PSI and 2.5 GPM.

 Welded steel construction frames out a solid, sturdy piece of equipment.
-What you end up with is a lean, mean cleaning machine for a surprisingly economical price.
+So you end up with a lean, mean cleaning machine for a surprisingly economical price.

 Simpson Cleaning touts a range of warranties on the components of their equipment.
-The Honda engine has a 2-year warranty, while the axial cam pump and frame have a 1-year and 5-year warranty, respectively.
+For example, the Honda engine has a 2-year warranty, while the axial cam pump and frame have a 1-year and 5-year warranty, respectively.

 Your accessories only have a 90-day warranty.
-That said, if you receive damaged accessories, Simpson Cleaning is happy to replace them promptly.
+However, if you receive damaged accessories, Simpson Cleaning is happy to replace them promptly.

-The MegaShot may not be quite as pretty as some models, with no plastic covers, but that minimalist functionality is your best friend in a hard-working tool.
-All those little plastic details are one more thing to break or snag.
+The MegaShot may not be as pretty as some models, with no plastic covers.
+Still, that minimalist functionality is your best friend in a hard-working tool.
+Unfortunately, all those little plastic details are one more thing to break or snag.

-If we had to hit the MegaShot with a downside, it would have to be the wheels.
-Most pressure washer models are turning to never-flats to save you from replacing tires.
+It would have to be the wheels if we hit the MegaShot with a downside.
+Most pressure washer models turn to never-flats to save you from replacing tires.

 If your pressure washer is used around the shop, you know how easily a nail can get run over.
 Is it a dealbreaker?
 Not at all.
-If you have to go over bumpy terrain in your yard, you’ll even appreciate the pneumatic tires.
+You’ll even appreciate the pneumatic tires if you have to go over bumpy terrain in your yard.

-- The 3,200 PSI offers enough power that some jobs don’t even need detergent.
+- The 3,200 PSI offers enough power that some jobs don’t need detergent.

-- Every engine is started and tested by Simpson Cleaning to ensure a quality, functional product.
+- Simpson Cleaning starts and tests every engine to ensure a quality, functional product.

 - Brass fittings and an abrasion- and kink-free hose ensure a long lifespan.